Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Calculation of the Milnor fiber cohomology

 Indeed, we have more generally

 \sk It is well known (see \cite{Mi} and also \cite[2.1.2]{cons}, etc.) that if $\dim{\rm Sing}\,f^{-1}(0)=1$, then

 with $\Ht^j(U,L_{\la}):=H^j(U,L_{\la})$ for $\la\ne 1$.
-(Recall that $L_1=\C_U$, see (2.1.4).) \ms For $z\in\Si={\rm Sing}\,Z$ (see (1.3.1)), there are distinguished triangles
+(Recall that $L_1=\C_U$, see \eqref{9.4}.) \sk For $z\in\Si={\rm Sing}\,Z$ (see \eqref{3.1}), there are distinguished triangles

-The associated long exact sequence is strictly compatible with the Hodge filtration $F$ coming from the theory of mixed Hodge modules \cite{mhm} (by using for instance \cite[Proposition 1.3]{ext}). \sk By (2.1.4) for $\eta=1$ together with condition~(W) in Theorem~2, we have the vanishing of $N$ in the long exact sequences associated with the distinguished triangles in (2.1.9).
+The associated long exact sequence is strictly compatible with the Hodge filtration $F$ coming from the theory of mixed Hodge modules \cite{mhm} (by using for instance \cite[Proposition 1.3]{ext}). \sk By \eqref{9.4} for $\eta=1$ together with condition~(WH) in Theorem~\ref{T2}, we have the vanishing of $N$ in the long exact sequences associated with the distinguished triangles in \eqref{9.9}.
 Using this, we can prove the canonical isomorphisms for $z\in\Si$

 where $(p)$ for $p\in\Z$ denotes the Tate twist in general (see \cite{th2}), $\Fhz$ is the Milnor fiber of $h_z$, and the coefficient field $\C$ of the cohomology is omitted to simplify the notation.
-These isomorphisms are compatible with the Hodge filtration $F$ and the weight filtration $W$ of mixed Hodge structures. \sk Actually we can also construct the isomorphisms in (2.1.10) by using another method.
+These isomorphisms are compatible with the Hodge filtration $F$ and the weight filtration $W$ of mixed Hodge structures. \sk Actually we can also construct the isomorphisms in \eqref{9.10} by using another method.
 Indeed, let $\Q_{h,X}:=a_X^*\Q\in D^b{\rm MHM}(X)$ with $a_X:X\to pt$ the structure morphism.
 Let $i_0:\{0\}\into X:=\C^n$, $j_0:X\setminus\{0\}\into X$ be natural inclusions.
 Using \cite[Theorem 4.2]{BuSa1} together with the distinguished triangle

-we can prove Theorem~(2.2) below by showing the self-dual exact sequences of mixed Hodge structures (see also \cite[2.1]{cons}):
+we can prove Theorem~\ref{T10.1} below by showing the self-dual exact sequences of mixed Hodge structures (see also \cite[2.1]{cons}):

 where $E^{\,T_l}$ denotes the invariant part by the action of the local system monodromy $T_l$ on $E:=H^{n'-1}(\Fhz)$.
 These are called the {\it fundamental exact sequences of vanishing cycles}.
 Since this proof is rather long, it is omitted in this version.
-In the proof of Theorem~(2.2) in (2.4--5) below, we will construct long exact sequence which should correspond to the above ones (except for the case $\la=1$, $n=3$).
-For the moment it is {\it still unclear} whether these two canonical isomorphisms {\it really coincide} (even though this is very much expected to hold). \msn {\bf Theorem~2.2.} {\it In the notation and assumption of $(2.1)$ together with the assumption~{\rm (W)} in Theorem~$2$, there is a canonical isomorphism compatible with the Hodge filtration $F:$
+In the proof of Theorem~\ref{T10.1} in Sections~\ref{S11}--\ref{S12} below, we will construct long exact sequence which should correspond to the above ones (except for the case $\la=1$, $n\eq3$).
+For the moment it is {\it still unclear} whether these two canonical isomorphisms {\it really coincide} (even though this is very much expected to hold).